- Wellness — which spans across sectors such as beauty, fashion, travel, and fitness — is one of the world’s fastest-growing market segment.

 - Leading brands will be the ones whose efforts make positive contributions and empower consumers in their journey to wellbeing and, ultimately, happiness.

 Wellness has become a priority for most luxury consumers.
-Progress in medicine, a better understanding of the consequences of our lifestyle choices, and digital health trackers are contributing to inspire modern affluent consumers to live a healthier life.
+Progress in medicine, a better understanding of the consequences of our lifestyle choices, and digital health trackers are contributing to inspiring modern affluent consumers to live a healthier life.

 The deep desire for health and wellness is radically reshaping what luxury brands need to offer to their consumers and how they communicate the value of their goods and services.